srobo/docs/robots_101/team_supervisor.md

 ## Your role

 As a team supervisor, your role is to guide the competitors through the journey of building a robot.
 You’ll be there to point them in the right direction when they get stuck and resolve any issues they run into.
+You don't need to have any technical skills though -- our volunteer mentors can provide that [support](#support) either in person or remotely.
 We encourage team supervisors to limit their involvement with the robot design/building process so that the finished contraptions are 100% student-built which competitors find very rewarding.

 You’ll be our point of contact with the team.
 If you have any questions during the year, just email <{{ site.emails.teams }}>.
 We’ll also be sending you emails every month or so with important information such as:
 - Details of [Tech Days]({{ site.baseurl }}/robots_101/tech_days) where we provide a space for teams to come together and get direct help from our dedicated volunteers